chrisxfire/chrisxfire.github.io/content/notes/_net/configuration/options-pattern.md

 }
 ```

-# Other Ways to Configure Options
+# other ways to configure options
 ## Using `Configuration.GetSection`
 ```cs
 SomeOptions options = new();